kartavtcev/exchange/README.md

 2. Taking into consideration we have no negative edges (otherwise aka non-profit exchanges) i propose to run per-exchange rate single source Dijkstra's alg.
 Dijkstra's single source complexity (edge-weighted digraphs with nonnegative weights) is ***O(E*log(V))*** worst case compared to Floyd-Warshall ***O(V^3)***.
 Dijkstra's alg implementation is based on Java OOP-style [Algorithms, 4th Edition by Robert Sedgewick and Kevin Wayne](https://algs4.cs.princeton.edu/44sp/)

-3. Price updates timelapses must be less or equal to time of exchange rate request.
+3. Price update timestamp must be max{less or equal to time} of exchange rate request.
 In prod this will be important for parallel updates, requests to graph.
-We'd have an array of timelapse projections for each edge.
+We can have a list of timelapse projections for each edge, simular to one how [RDBMS could use timelapses to provide isolation levels](https://en.wikipedia.org/wiki/Timestamp-based_concurrency_control).
 This also could be solved using noSQL DB Neo4j.

 ---